fernanACM/BetterRewards/README.md

 [![](https://poggit.pmmp.io/shield.api/BetterRewards)](https://poggit.pmmp.io/p/BetterRewards)

 Daily and monthly rewards, depending on the day of the week.
+With these rewards you can make your server one of the most fun.
 Available for PocketMine-MP 4.0 servers

 ![Captura de pantalla 2023-04-28 161916](https://user-images.githubusercontent.com/83558341/235257406-d5797344-884e-4d26-a71c-26d19adcc605.png)
 <a href="https://discord.gg/YyE9XFckqb"><img src="https://img.shields.io/discord/837701868649709568?label=discord&color=7289DA&logo=discord" alt="Discord" /></a>

 ### 📸 Images
 **Main menu**
+> You can choose the type of reward you want to receive
 <img src="https://user-images.githubusercontent.com/83558341/235257406-d5797344-884e-4d26-a71c-26d19adcc605.png">

 **Daily rewards menu**
+> Select the day of the week to receive your reward with just one click
 <img src="https://user-images.githubusercontent.com/83558341/235257867-2a3d8bc4-f368-4963-af7d-cccfd4e7c5f5.png">

 **Monthly rewards menu**
+> Receive your monthly reward with this menu
 <img src="https://user-images.githubusercontent.com/83558341/235257958-f69b1079-0c59-4186-a92a-da7ea68875d0.png">

 **Inventory editing menu**
+> Here you can edit the inventory of the objects to receive.
+It will only work when the ```custom-inventory``` option is ```true```.
 <img src="https://user-images.githubusercontent.com/83558341/235258138-f1711b7c-9a96-4913-b5b7-092a375b49f3.png">